DS-RF/Yambo_examples/README.md

 > ./configure --enable-memory-profile --enable-dp
 > make all

+The flag --enable-memory-profile is necessary in order to have information in Yambo output about used memory, and the flag --enable-dp asks to compile the code with double precision necessary for optical calculations.

 After the compilation (~4hrs) the yambo/bin directory will contain the following executables:
 ```
 a2y